Hooly85/MasterBigData2020/README.md

 ## Spotify_Hit_Predictor_80'.ipynb
-Here the goal of the work was to built a hit predictor model. i focused on the 82's dataset.
+Here the goal of the work was to built a hit predictor model.
+I focused on the 80's dataset, my favourite music decade.